technative-academy/tfs-demos/react-challenge/react-challenge.md

 To tidy up the `src` folder we can move our `index.css` file into the new `src/assets/css` folder.

-If we do this, we need to remember to update the reference to it in the `index.js` file:
+If we do this, we need to remember to update the reference to it in the `index.jsx` file:

 ```css
 import './assets/css/index.css';